Template Inheritance and Reusability

 {block content}...{/block}

-In this example, {include parent} will correctly call the sidebar block from the blocks.latte template.
+In this example, {include parent} calls the sidebar block from the blocks.latte template.

 Unit Inheritance {embed}

-The unit inheritance takes the idea of layout inheritance to the level of content fragments.
-While layout inheritance works with “document skeletons”, which are brought to life by child templates, the unit inheritance allows you to create skeletons for smaller units of content and reuse them anywhere you like.
+Unit inheritance extends the idea of layout inheritance to the level of content fragments.
+While layout inheritance works with “document skeletons” brought to life by child templates, unit inheritance allows you to create skeletons for smaller units of content and reuse them wherever you want.

-In unit inheritance the {embed} tag is the key.
+In unit inheritance, the {embed} tag is key.
 It combines the behavior of {include} and {layout}.
-It allows you to include another template’s or block's contents and optionally pass variables, just like {include} does.
-It also allows you to override any block defined inside the included template, like {layout} does.
+It allows you to embed the content of another template or block and optionally pass variables, just like {include}.
+It also allows you to override any block defined inside the embedded template, like {layout}.

-For example, we are going to use the collapsible accordion element.
-Let’s take a look at the element skeleton in the template collapsible.latte:
+For example, let's use an accordion element.
+Take a look at the element skeleton stored in the collapsible.latte template:

 <section class="collapsible {$modifierClass}">